Tirupati Airport: Terminal

 A new integrated terminal referred to as Garuda Terminal was constructed adjacent to the existing domestic terminal in an area of 16500 m2 at a cost of ₹1.75 billion.
-It can handle 500 domestic and 200 international passengers at a time.
+It can handle 500 domestic and 200 international passen. gers at a time.
 The foundation stone was laid in October 2010 by Manmohan Singh, then Prime Minister of India.

 Construction began in 2012, and the terminal was inaugurated on 22 October 2015 by Prime Minister Narendra Modi.

 The new terminal has 18 check-in-counters, four immigration counters, four baggage conveyors for arrival and one for departure, three baggage claim carousels, two VIP lounges, and parking area for 250 cars.

 Runway

 The airport has one runway numbered 8/26 which is 2286 m.
 Extension work on the runway has been taken up and the current runway will be extended to 3810 m.